A popular street in Bucharest with colorful hanging umbrellas

 6. Enjoy Bucharest’s Specialty Coffee

-Over the past few years, the specialty coffee scene has taken off in Bucharest.
 To my delight, I have had the opportunity to taste the most delicious cups of coffee I have ever sipped right here in Bucharest.

 The baristas all take pride in their coffee brewing and are quite knowledgeable about everything coffee related.